-6.3.1.4 Primary bycatch species
+6.3.1.4.
+Primary bycatch species

-Other than the target species, already discussed under Principle 1, the list of primary species in UoAs includes: snow crab (main), Tanner (Baird's) crab C. bairdi (main), triangle Tanner crab C. angulatus (minor), Pacific cod (minor), walleye pollock (minor), Pacific halibut (minor), hair crab (minor) and Greenland halibut (main).
+Other than the target species, already discussed under Principle 1, the list of primary species in UoAs includes: Tanner (Baird's) crab C. bairdi (main), golden crab Lithodes aequispinus (main), snow crab (minor), triangle Tanner crab C. angulatus (minor), Pacific cod (minor), walleye pollock (minor), Pacific halibut (minor), hair crab (minor) and Greenland halibut (minor).
 These are species for which there is management in place based on reference points.
 Below we describe the stock status and management for the main primary species, and minor primary species in less detail.
 The target species already discussed under Principle 1 are not considered further here, but are included in P2 scoring as per MSC requirements.

-6.3.1.4.1 Snow crab (main in UoA 3)
+6.3.1.4.1.
+Golden crab (main in UoA 2)